 I came to the US from Jamaica on a visitor visa to spend some time with my daughter and see my grandchildren.
-Three months ago month my daughter slipped on ice and broke her leg and now she relies on me to move around and accompany her when she goes out.
+Three months ago month my daughter slipped on ice and broke her leg and now she relies on me to move around and go with her when she goes out.
 The doctor treating my daughter said her leg will take two more months to heal but only one month remains on my I-94 form.

 How do I extend my stay in the United States?

-Photocopy of your passport showing that it is valid for the period of your intended stay.
+- Photocopy of your passport showing that it is valid for the period of your intended stay.

-The reason for the extension,
+- The reason for the extension,

-Departure arrangements, and
+- Departure arrangements, and

-Any effect the extension would have on your permanent residence and employment in Jamaica.
+- Any effect the extension would have on your permanent residence and employment in Jamaica.